nawab312/AWS/Interview.md

 **Using AWS Lambda for Serverless Workloads**
 - Instead of running *EC2 instances for cron jobs*  we replaced them with AWS Lambda functions.
 - Optimized Lambda memory allocation based on execution time.
+AWS Lambda allows you to configure the memory allocation for each function, ranging from 128MB to 10GB.
+The amount of CPU power, network bandwidth, and I/O performance allocated to the function scales with memory.
+Optimizing memory allocation helps balance performance and cost.
 - Used *Provisioned Concurrency* only when necessary.
+Provisioned Concurrency in AWS Lambda ensures that a specific number of function instances are pre-warmed and ready to serve requests immediately, eliminating cold starts.
+However, it costs extra, so we only use it when absolutely needed.